Star Trek VI: The Undiscovered Country: Makeup

-The main reason for the diversity of Klingon designs, hairstyles, and appliances stemmed from the fact that there were more Klingons featured than in all the previous films combined.
+The diversity of Klingon designs, hairstyles, and appliances for the film stemmed from the fact that there were more Klingons featured than in all the previous films combined.
 Eighteen unique designs were used for the main characters, with another thirty "A" makeups, forty "B" foam latex makeups, and fifty polyurethane plastic masks for background extras.
 Makeup artist Richard Snell was in charge of the principal Klingon actors' appliances.
 The designs for the foreheads came from Snell's own ideas and co-workers, but the actors were allowed input into their character's appearances.
 Christopher Plummer requested his character's forehead have more subdued spinal ridges than Klingons in previous films, to look unique and to humanize his character.
-During makeup tests, Snell was about to apply Plummer's wig when the actor muttered that he wanted no wig, with Chang's small amount of hair swept back into a warrior's topknot.
+Plummer asked during makeup tests that his character not have a wig, so Chang was given a small amount of hair swept into a warrior's topknot.
 Snell worked through several nights to redesign the back of Chang's head and add more detail.
 This design change meant only Plummer's front could be photographed during the first few days of filming while the makeup department created appliances to cover the back of his head.
-Azetbur, portrayed by Rosanna DeSoto, was initially conceived as barbaric, but Meyer insisted on a more refined look.
-Like Plummer, DeSoto requested more subdued ridges, and the result was, according to artist Kenny Myers, a "very regal woman who just happened to be Klingon".
+Azetbur, portrayed by Rosanna DeSoto, was initially conceived as having a barbaric appearance, but Meyer insisted on a more refined look.
+Like Plummer, DeSoto requested more subdued ridges, and the result was, according to artist Kenny Myers, a "very regal woman who just happened to be Klingon."

 The design changes forced Kenny Myers to abdicate his other makeup job, that of Warner's Gorkon, to Margaret Bessera.
 Gorkon's appearance was of special concern to Meyer, who had two specific role models: Ahab and Abraham Lincoln. "[Meyer] loves to play the classics," Kenny Myers explained, "and incorporating these two images was really genius on his part.
 He wanted there to be uncertainty about Gorkon's true intentions.
 Did he want peace, or was there something sinister in his mind?
 From his appearance, it was impossible to tell if he was friend or foe.
 Subliminally, there were aspects of both."